-JSB Connectors

-The BNC

-connector is

-the opposite

-from the Pi

-connectors(Figure 5: VW and Pi Assembly).
+Attach the WWoT board to the Pi.
+The BNC connector is on the opposite side from the Pi USB connectors(Figure 4: WWoT and Pi Assembly).
 The micro USB power connector is coming out of the lower left.
 RF output comes through a BNC connector shown in the upper left.
-A WiFi dongle is plugged into one of the USB ports (pi 2 only - it's built it to Pi 3 & 4).
-The Pi LEDs are on the left hand side of the Pi board below the VW board.
+A WiFi dongle is plugged into one of the USB ports (pi 2.0 only - it's built it to Pi 3.0).
+The Pi LEDs are on the left hand side of the Pi board below the WWoT board.
 They are not visible in the picture.